On this page:

 Scope

-3. Officials authorising expenditure or authorising commitments leading to expenditure also require appropriate delegated authority.
-All 3 elements should be satisfied before commitments or expenditure are authorised.
+All three elements should be satisfied before commitments or expenditure are authorised.

 • the expenditure is below £1 million a year; or